WarrantyNowVoid/jekyll-wnv/_posts/2013-11-20-meat-alloys-and-marketing-ploys-00cf4.md

 date: 2013-11-20 12:43:24 -0500
 author: admiral
 title: "Meat Alloys and Marketing Ploys"
 excerpt: "Spam has been an ongoing annoyance since the beginning of telecommunications.
-Be it via telemarketer, SMS, ad-ware or e-mails, that\'s not a lot you can do to avoid it.
+Be it via telemarketer, SMS, ad-ware or e-mails, that's not a lot you can do to avoid it.
 In a heroic recreation of the final scene from Independence Day, Admiral Rau hurls himself headlong into the belly of the beast.
-I don\'t have a good feeling about the outcome."
+I don't have a good feeling about the outcome."
 category: Articles
 tags: ["the Internet","spambots","Nigerian Princes","Cialis","penis lol","email","Unclean he moaned","Spam","Russian mail order brides","horny singles in your area!","financial advice"]
 comments: true